Iopi/orange-EEG/doc/widgets/EpochsToTable.md

 ![](images/ett.png)

-After the convert process *Epochs converted* will be displayed.
+1. After the convert process *Epochs converted* will be displayed.
+2. Channel to convert - Name of channel to convert to Table data

 Example